hbolzan/django-sql-to-rest/README.md

         )
 ```

-You can see a working example at https://github.com/hbolzan/sql-to-rest-common-validations
+You can see a real world example at https://github.com/hbolzan/sql-to-rest-common-validations

 ### Microservices Based Validations